Aries

 If you feel a strong resonance with one or more of these six planetary characters, it may be triggering your own birth chart (this page might give you a clue).
 To find out more, you may want a full reading of your birth chart (for a list of our services, look here).

-To find out more about other astrological events happening in 2023, such as eclipses and pivotal days, see this: Transits in the Year 2023.
+To find out more about other astrological events happening this year, such as eclipses and pivotal days, see this: Transits in the Year 2024.

-If you are interested in seeing the planets at work in one of the most dramatic years in recent history, you can check out videos we made in 2020.
+If you are interested in seeing the planets at work in one of the most dramatic years in recent history, you can check out the videos we made in 2020.
 We explained why the year went the way it did, charted the course of the covid-19 pandemic and cast it all in a hopeful light.
 Here’s our video Pandemic Year 2020, A Retrospective.
+For the whole story, view our playlist on Youtube.

 The gorgeous woodcut-style planet icons on this page were created by Betelgeux whom I found on deviantart.com and who appears to not be there anymore.